 The Best Natural Aphrodisiacs

-- Royal jelly: this is a nervous system stimulant as well as the genitals.
-The results can take awhile to appear, but they are safe and prolonged.
+- Royal jelly: this stimulates the nervous system as well as the genitals.
+The results can take awhile to appear, but they’re safe and prolonged.

-- Brown sugar: there is a reason that it is a custom to eat dessert after a romantic meal.
+- Brown sugar: there is a reason it’s a custom to eat dessert after a romantic meal.
 A light hyperglycemic is good for love.
-The lack of sugar, on the other hand, causes higher production in adrenaline which blocks hormones that are in charge of sexual appetite.
+Lack of sugar, on the other hand, causes higher production in adrenaline which blocks hormones that are in charge of sexual appetite.

 - Celery: it acts in the urinary organs and this turns into a moderate aphrodisiac, especially if you drink it as a soup.
-When it is combined with beet, you get a greater effect, but you should not mix it with lettuce because this will cancel its benefits.
+When combined with beet, you get a greater effect.
+But you shouldn’t mix it with lettuce because this will cancel its benefits.

 - Hazelnuts: they say that all dried fruits have aphrodisiac powers, but hazelnuts also have a popular tradition.
-In some communities, it is placed at the banquet for weddings and even in baskets next to the bed of the newlyweds for their wedding night.
+In some communities, they’re placed at wedding banquets and even in baskets besides the bed of newlyweds on their wedding night.

-- Onion: we do not suggest that both of you eat onion (or garlic) at the same time because the strong smell your breath will have can push aside any romantic plans.
-Arabs use this often in their meals and obviously know how to make their partners happy.
+- Onion: we don’t suggest that both of you eat onion (or garlic) at the same time because the strong smell your breath will have can push aside any romantic plans.
+But it is one of the best natural aphrodisiacs to include in your dishes.

-- Clove: a spice with very strong flavor and aroma but if used as a drink, will give you good results.
+- Clove: this spice has a very strong flavor and aroma.
+If used as a drink, it can give good results.

 - Raspberry: great for women because it acts as a muscle relaxer in the genital area and facilitates romantic encounters.

-- Ginseng: it is considered as the “king of aphrodisiacs”.
-A warm tea fifteen minutes before going to bed is a good potion.
-It has been used by the Chinese and Koreans for centuries.
+- Ginseng: it’s considered as the “king of aphrodisiacs.”
+A warm tea 15 minutes before going to bed is a good potion.
+It’s been used by the Chinese and Koreans for centuries.

-- Fig: another interesting option for dessert.
-It is as sweet as the passion that it wakes.
+- Fig: here’s another interesting option for dessert.
+It’s as sweet as the passion that it wakes.
 The Egyptians and Greeks considered the fig tree sacred.
-There are also many customs related to this fruit like putting figs on the doors of houses of single women so that they can find a husband quickly.
+There are also many customs related to this fruit, like putting figs on the doors of houses of single women so that they can find a husband quickly.

-- Maca: this is a not very well known food in the West.
+- Maca: this isn’t a very well-known food in the West.
 It has a large variety of nutrients, balances your mind, and is also a powerful aphrodisiac.
 You can eat it in small quantities on bread, creams, sauces, soups, etc.

 - Malva: this is a useful herb for the first few times when tension, anxiety, and nerves overrule.
 Besides relaxing you, it allows you to increase your levels of passion.